NixOS/rfcs/rfcs/0043-rfcsc-rotation.md

 frequent to least:

 1. At the end of an election period.
-2. Abdication.
+2. Resignation
 3. Unanimous vote by all other members after having missed two or more regular meetings without giving an appropriate excuse.
 4. Unanimous vote by all other members due to conduct unbecoming of a member.

-A member can abdicate from the RFC Steering Committee at any time and for any reason.
-A member planning to abdicate should inform the rest of the RFC Steering Committee of their intention at their earliest convenience.
+A member can resign from the RFC Steering Committee at any time and for any reason.
+A member planning to resign should inform the rest of the RFC Steering Committee of their intention at their earliest convenience.

 ## Becoming a member